 The "down" eye (the eye pointing towards the ground) is more prone to injury and drying out.
 Eye lubrication is necessary.

 Supportive care, such as syringe-feeding and administering fluids, may also be necessary, especially in the first few days of the disease.
-How often and how long supportive care is required depends on the bunny and the disease.
+How often and how long supportive care is required depends on the bunny and the severity of the illness.

 Long term antibiotics is essential.
 The minimum should be 10-12 weeks, however, you may need to administer medications for several months.
 Since there are few blood vessels traveling to the inner ear, it can take a long time for antibiotics to be effective.
 If there is no noticeable improvement after the first month, your veterinarian may switch antibiotics.
 Usually pain medication, fluids and Panacur are not intended for the entire treatment.
 Again, your veterinarian will determine the best therapy plan for your bunny.

 At the initial onset of the disease, the bunny should be in a smaller space, such as a 2x4 exercise pen with the sides of the pen padded with rolled up towels.
 This is so the bunny doesn't have to move as much and it limits how often he rolls.
 However, as soon as the bunny shows signs of being stable, he should be encouraged to exercise as much as possible.
 The additional movement will help strengthen his sense of balance.

 With appropriate treatment and care, a head tilt bunny can recover enough function to live his life normally.
 Even if permanently tilted, these bunnies can resume jumping into litter boxes and running down a hallway without danger of losing balance and rolling.

 For more information, read Caring for Head Tilt Rabbits.

 Antinoff, N. 2009.
 Head Tilts in rabbits (Proceedings). dvm360.